mschwartz/assembly-tutorial/README.md

 # Programming in assembly language tutorial

+This tutorial is aimed at novices and beginners who want to learn the first thing about assembly language programming.
+If you are an expert, you may or may not get a lot out of this.
+Enjoy!

 ## Introduction

 How CPUs work has become something of a lost art.
 There are a small percentage of software engineers that need to understand the inner workings of CPUs, typically those who work on embedded software or operating systems, or compilers or JIT compilers...